Ashish9209/Portfolio-Projects/Terminal Game ( Python )/Code Explain.md

    - **Purpose**: Ensures that `main()` is called when the script is executed directly.
    - **Details**:
      - This block runs the `main()` function if the script is executed as the main program, not if it is imported as a module.

-### Summary

-This code implements a simple terminal-based Tic-tac-toe game in Python.
-It sets up a 3x3 game board, allows two players to take turns making moves, and checks for win or draw conditions after each move.
-The game continues until one player wins or the board is filled with no winner.